Cstannahill/agentic-go/docs/flow_patterns_implementation.md

 - Pipeline test `TestWorkspaceSharing` demonstrates agents sharing data across groups.

 These pieces pave the way for more sophisticated collaboration patterns in future iterations.

+## Progress Update (2025-06-19)

+A basic implementation of the **Checkpoint and Resume** pattern is now available:

+- New `CheckpointManager` persists pipeline state to JSON files.
+- `Orchestrator.ExecutePipelineWithCheckpoint` loads and saves progress after each group.
+- Unit test `TestCheckpointResume` verifies that a pipeline can resume after a partial run and removes the checkpoint on success.

+This groundwork will allow long running pipelines to survive interruptions and continue where they left off.